deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 He levered himself upright.
 He was still in his civvies, basketball shorts and a T-shirt that he'd made himself, one of the few items of clothing he had that was actually loose on him.

-Baseball was slumped in an armchair in the doorway, snoring quietly with a book on his knee.
+BASEBALL was slumped in an armchair in the doorway, snoring quietly with a book on his knee.
 Somebody had draped a blanket over him, and there was a mug of tea on the floor next to him, untouched and long gone cold.
 Adam recognized one of Major Powell's mugs.

 Remorse stabbed him right in the heart.
 Base was going to be suffering from lost sleep for the rest of the day, which was no fun at all on the SOR's training regime.
 A quick glance at the clock said it was only 0530.
 A Cimbrean day was twenty-eight hours long in total - close enough to Earth that people didn't really suffer from the difference.
 In fact, the extra hours usually translated to feeling like every day had been both productive and restful.